ebebbington/copytube/README.md

 ## Ports

-Make sure ports 9000 and 9002 are open for PHP-FPM and Nginx respectively.
-As well as port 9009 for the socket server.
+Make sure all the above ports are open

 # Run the Project